blueturtleai/gimp-stable-diffusion/README.md

 4. Login into your Google account and upload the file to your Google drive.

 #### Ngrok Authtoken
-Ngrok offers a free service to access an server via a public IP.
+Ngrok offers a free service to access a server via a public IP.
 1. Create an account on https://ngrok.com.
-Use Signup with Google or Github if you like.
+It's possible to signup with Google or Github.

 2. Click on the left side menu "Your Authtoken" and copy the token.